The Gallery now has its own website. Visit it to see extensive exhibition information and the Jake Journal.

-In July of 2014, the gallery hired its first Director, Scott Lawrimore, to advance its program, broaden its audience, and achieve greater local, national and international relevance.
-For the 2014-15 academic school year, the gallery is producing a series of exhibitions and programs designed to answer the question, “Is a school a factory?”
-Each Wednesday at noon, a Factory Picnic is held in the gallery to further explore the topic.
-The Picnic—an informal gathering and discussion group consisting of faculty, staff, students, special guests, and members of the community—is free and open to the public.
+In July of 2014, the Gallery hired its first Director, Scott Lawrimore, to advance its program, broaden its audience, and achieve greater local, national and international relevance.
+For the 2014-15 academic school year, the Gallery produced a series of exhibitions and programs designed to answer the question, “Is a school a factory?”
+Each Wednesday at noon, a Factory Picnic was held in the gallery to further explore the topic.
+The Picnic—an informal gathering and discussion group consisting of faculty, staff, students, special guests, and members of the community—was free and open to the public.

 The Jacob Lawrence Gallery is located in the northwest corner of the Art Building on the first floor.
 Shows rotate throughout the year, and we encourage you to check the calendar page for the most current happenings.

 Check the calendar page.

 Click the gallery name at the right on that page to see just those events.

 Scott Lawrimore, Director